segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

         'Analytics Storage Consent State': 'false'
     });
     ```
 7. As soon as the page loads and the set configuration fires to the Google Analytics SDK, Segment issues a consent mode update command.
 Map the properties you defined to collect consent state changes to the Set Configurations Fields mapping.
-You can choose to do this from these 2 options:
+You can choose to do this from 1 of 2 options in steps 4 and 5.

-      * **Option 1:**
         1. Navigate to **Connections > Destinations** and select your Google Analytics 4 Web destination.
         2. Go to the **mappings** tab of the destination.
         3. Select the mapping you want to edit.'
-        4. Under the **Select mappings** section, select `Granted` for these fields:
+        4. *(Option 1)* Under the **Select mappings** section, select `Granted` for these fields:
             * Ads Storage Consent State
             * Analytics Storage Consent State
             * Ad User Data Consent State
             * Ad Personalization Consent State
             You can manually select `Granted` or `Denied` from the dropdown menu for Advanced consent mode settings, and type in `granted` or `denied` for basic consent mode settings.

-      * **Option 2:**
-        Create an event variable to directly grab the value from the payload.
-To do this:

-        1. Navigate to **Connections > Destinations** and select your Google Analytics 4 Web destination.
-        2. Go to the **mappings** tab of the destination.
-        3. Select the mapping you want to edit.'
-        4. Under the **Select mappings** section, create an event variable to directly grab the value from the payload.
+        5. *(Option 2)* Under the **Select mappings** section, create an event variable to directly grab the value from the payload (for example, `properties.adStorageConsentState`).
 Ensure it translates to `granted` or `denied`.
 You can use an insert function to translate to `granted` or `denied`.
 Use the replace function if it's a string.
 Do this for these fields:
             * Ads Storage Consent State
             * Analytics Storage Consent State
             * Ad User Data Consent State